 CHE 131-Principles of Chemistry I 3 Lect., 2 Lab., 3 Sem.-Hrs.
 An introduction to the fundamental principals of general chemistry.
 A course designed for students who require an overview of chemistry with a labortory component.
-Fundamental concepts of chemistry will be presented in a format that is understood by non-science majors and will be related to their specific area of study.
+Fundamental concepts of chemistry will be presented in a format that is the individual's concept.
+Projects will be more extensive in nature than in Drawing I. Prerequisite: CAR 119.

+The further development of drawing skills learned in Drawing I and the application of this knowledge through a variety of projects.
+This course will emphasize the conceptualization processes from generating the idea to the tangible communication of understood by non-science majors and will be related to their specific area of study.
 Emphasis is placed on basic nomenclature, balancing equations, elemental stoichiometry, energy changes, solutions, concentrations, acids, bases, buffers and the gas laws.